Running With Sciatica: What You Need To Know

 Is It Ok To Exercise With Sciatica?

-If running is not working for you, there are many other forms of exercise you can do while plagued with sciatica pain.
+If running is not working for you, you can do many other forms of exercise while plagued with sciatica pain.
 Consider trying something else for a bit.
 Doctors advise that while you may be tempted to sit or lay around, moving is actually good for sciatic nerve pain.